vitalab/vitalab.github.io/deep-learning/_posts/2018-07-04-beyond_pixel_wise.md

 First, they used a U-net architecture to get a prediction of input data on segmentation task.
 Then, a VGG19 network pre-trained on ImageNet dataset used as a description of the higher-level features of the delineations which tries to minimize the differences between the higher-level visual features of the linear structures in the ground-truth and those in predicted image.
-The penalty is the measure distance on the m-th feature map in the n-th layer of the pre-trained VGG19 network and N is the number of convolutional layers and M is number of channels in yhe n-th feature map.
+The penalty is the measured distance on the m-th feature map in the n-th layer of the pretrained VGG19 network and N is the number of convolutional layers and M is number of channels in the n-th feature map.

 <img src="/deep-learning/images/TAD/1.png" width="400">